Engagement is everything on Instagram.

 If you bought followers in the past, they might be hurting your engagement.
 These followers are fake and would not interact or engage with your content (no matter how good your content is).

 To improve your engagement rate, you have to remove them.
-This might take some time because they are a limit to the number of followers you can remove in a day.
+This might take some time because they is a limit to the number of followers you can remove in a day.

 If you bought an overwhelming number of followers, it might take days to weed them out.
 Nobody has time for that.